Polf/Engie-PowerPlant/README.md

 # Open API Specification of the application

-The app provide API specification for any client implementation :
+The app provides API specification for any client implementation :

 - On local `http://localhost:8888/swagger/index.html`
 - Route : `/swagger/index.html`

 # Technical Approach

-The must important factor is the price per MWH   , so we have to choose the powerplant that produce the cheapest energy (price).
+The most important factor is the price per MWH   , so we have to choose the powerplants that produce the cheapest energy (price).
-The final sum of all prices (  price load = Σ Pi* Cost i ) should optimized at the end of the calculation .
+The final sum of all prices (  price load = Σ Pi* Cost i ) should be optimized at the end of the calculation .
 A kind of mathematical function with many variables !

 But the critera are :

 - Considering their efficiency ( less efficient will cost more )
-- Include Co2 allowance price in the price
+- Include Co2 allowance price in the final price
 - Consider the Pmin constraint : We need only to produce energy that match exaclty the load , no waste
 - Windturbine , Solar energy and renewable are depending on external factors ( weather , sun power , temperature , pressure )

 1 - Order by cheapast price ( unclude C02 price)
 2-  Order by Pmin
-3- Loop via list till all the sum match the load ,
+3- Loop via the list till all the sum match the load ,
 4 - Because of Pmin ,  We are forced to use  unecessary overflow of power , so during the loop we have to  ajust sometimes the power calculation for 02 successive powerplant in order to distribute it correclty.